Golden Globes turn black in sex abuse protest

 - Golden Globes

 - The awards ceremony has been running since 1944 and is an important fixture in the film and television awards season.

 - Harvey Weinstein

-- More than 50 women have made allegations against the film producer, ranging from rape to sexual assault and harassment.
+- More than 50 women have made allegations against the film producer.

 - Across society

-- In an open letter published in The New York Times, the campaign’s leaders expressed their desire to help working class women suffering from abuse — not just those working in Hollywood.
+- In an open letter published in The New York Times, the campaign’s leaders expressed their desire to help working class women suffering from abuse.